 Shepherd’s Fold Ranch is doing everything we can to prevent and limit the spread of communicable disease at camp this summer.
 We know we are required to do everything we can physically, but we also need to prepare spiritually as well.
 We believe The Lord has allowed us to be here “for such a time as this”.
 We are praying for you, your campers, and our staff – trusting The Lord will guard and protect us as we continue to pursue the mission of being a place in the country where you can do business with God.

 Recommended guidance from The American Camping Association is minimize any any non-campers from being on site.
 This helps keep the Camp environment as clean and healthy as possible.
-We realize this will be a big adjustment for us all but we are looking into providing online live feeds ( Avant internet dependent of course)

 We're minimizing any outside guests this summer.
 As much as possible, we will limit deliveries/ drops offs and advise any outside vendors to follow safety protocols advised by the ACA and CDC.
 Guests who need to come into camp (parent’s picking up campers outside of normal check-out times, etc) will need to do a medical screen before entering.